twitter/pelikan/_talks/craft-2016.md

       <p>
       Rigor also means spending a lot of time thinking about corner cases.
 A lot of states in distributed systems are hard to produce with simple unit test.
-      In practice, people often resort to use “battle-tested” systems whose states are more thoroughly explored, even just by chance.
-If one wants to build a more robust solution from the beginning, they have to carefully reason about the problem in an exhausitve way – Margaret Hamilton did not have the chance to "battle-test" her team's software for Project Apollo, instead, they foresore what might go wrong.
+      In practice, people often resort to using “battle-tested” systems whose states are more thoroughly explored, even just by chance.
+If one wants to build a more robust solution from the beginning, they have to carefully reason about the problem in an exhausitve way – Margaret Hamilton did not have the chance to "battle-test" her team's software for Project Apollo, instead, they foresaw what might go wrong.
       </p>
       <p>
       On top of that, it would be great if formal proof is more widely used to